-The Society’s President is Dr Ingrid Roscoe the Lord Lieutenant of West Yorkshire.
+The Society’s President is Dame Ingrid Roscoe.

 Early in its history the chorus regulary gave performances of new works conducted by composers such as Elgar, Parry and Sullivan.
 More recently, the chorus gave the first broadcast performance of Geoffrey Burgon’s Requiem in 1977 and has premieredcommissions from James Brown, Donald Hunt and Philip Wilby.

 Unfamiliar and demanding works have also been a frequent feature of programmes.
-Recent examples include Franz Schmidt’s The Book with Seven Seals, Rachmaninov’s The Bells (with the St. Petersburg Symphony Orchestra), Adams’ Harmonium and Wilby’s Bronte Mass (world premiere).
-However, the chorus is no stranger to “cross-over” music: it was a mainstay of Leeds Opera in the Park which ran between 1998-2014.
+Recent examples include Franz Schmidt’s The Book with Seven Seals, Rachmaninov’s The Bells (with the St Petersburg Symphony Orchestra), Adams’ Harmonium and Wilby’s Bronte Mass (world premiere).
+However, the chorus is no stranger to ‘cross-over’ music: it was a mainstay of Leeds Opera in the Park which ran between 1998-2014.
 They took part in a national tour of The Queen Symphony (2006/7) conducted by Tolga Kashif.

 As well as performing concerts in Leeds Town Hall, the chorus has performed in many other prestigious venues including the Royal Albert Hall (London), Bridgewater Hall (Manchester), Symphony Hall (Birmingham), The Sage (Gateshead), the Liszt Academy (Budapest) and Stephansdom (Vienna).
 To hear a sample of our recording, as broadcast on Classic FM, click here)